KeerthiSaiPG/Terminal-Emulator-cpp-qt/README.md

   - C++ Compiler: Make sure a C++ compiler compatible with Qt is installed.

   - Git: Install Git for cloning the repository.
-You can download it from here.

 # Running Terminal Emulator on your local machine